Naitik1Rajyaguru/socker_multicommunication/README.md

-socket.emit : ony client get this (client will create this event)
+socket.emit : ony client get this (client will create this event, and only they will recieve it)

 socket.broadcast.emit: everyone other then client will get this (so client have creted this event, but him self want recieve it) io.emit: client will also recieve this